steambsd/os/README.md

 <br><code>./run hanna intel lxqt</code>
 <br><code>./run vmuser vesa lxde</code>
 <br>
-<br>NOTE.
+<br>NOTE1.
 If you install on VirtualBox you must choose VMSVGA+128Mb (in virtualbox of course).
 This is in machine "settings -> display".
+<br>NOTE2.
+If you install via ISO disk of FreeBSD you need synchronize rc.conf (see "run" script).
+Because chrome and steam may work unstable.
 <br>
 <br>--- SteamBSD © is FREE operating system.
 <br>Site: https://lpros.blogspot.com/